Please Note: Policies are reviewed often and are subject to change.

 Chancellor’s and Dean’s List

-Names of students whose academic performances have been superior are recorded on the Chancellor’s and the Dean’s Lists.
+Names of undergraduate students whose academic performances have been superior are recorded on the Chancellor’s and the Dean’s Lists.
 This recognition is also noted on the student’s grade report and on official transcripts.
 This status will be granted at the end of each semester in which the following qualifications have been met:

 - At least nine hours for credit with a grade of A, B, C, or CR